Governance

 _____________________________ # # #

-Who Are We?
+Who Are the Squires?

 This requires a commitment to oneself and to the Lord.
 It is a process of learning and growth.
-Squires seek, in the words of Pope Benedict XVI, a“school at the service of the Lord”, and a school in service to the Christians of the Holy Land.
+Squires seek, in the words of Pope Benedict XVI, a “school at the service of the Lord”, and a school in service to the Christians of the Holy Land.

-At Investiture, Candidates make the promise to remain a Squire for at least one year.
-During that time, he or she is privileged to share in the life and spirituality of the Order through participation in the community of the local Section.
-According to Rev. Msgr.
-Gerald E. Twaddell, DPhil, KCHS, Section Prior and Vice-Chancellor of Squires for the North Central Lieutenancy, this commitment Squires seek is founded on three pillars: "formation in Catholic doctrine, a deepening of the spiritual life, and the practice of works of charity and prayer in favor of the Christians of the Holy Land.
-There are no dues or are financial obligations asked of a Squire.
+.
+Twaddell, DPhil, KCHS, Section Prior and Vice-Chancellor of Squires for the North Central Lieutenancy, this commitment Squires seek is founded on three pillars: "formation in Catholic doctrine, a deepening of the spiritual life, and the practice of works of charity and prayer in favor of the Christians of the Holy Land.
+There are no dues or financial obligations asked of a Squire.

-A Squire’s participation in the Section is the best way to deepen one's spirituality and grow in the Faith.
-Squires participate in pontifical masses and episcopal liturgical events at the invitation of the Bishop of Covington.
-They may also participate and assisting at the Section's own liturgies and serve as an Usher, Lector, Eucharistic Minister, or altar server.
-One may also participate in the Section’s retreats or in one of the organized pilgrimages.
-In addition, Squires have access to mentors, who are knights, dames and clergy, from whom they can find guidance in their spirituality as well as in their pursuit of life experience as they enter the workforce.
+A Squire’s participation in the Section and its liturgical life is the best way to deepen one's spirituality and grow in the Faith.
+Squires participate in pontifical masses and liturgical events at the invitation of the Bishop of Covington.
+They may also participate and assisting at the Section's own liturgies.
+One may also participate in the Section’s retreats or in an organized event.

 History of Squires

-Squires of the Equestrian Order of the Holy Sepulchre of Jerusalem were originally established in 1923 by Baron de Lormais, chancellor of the Lieutenancy of France, who wanted to interest young people in works of charity and prayer in favor of the Christians of Palestine.
+Squires of the Equestrian Order of the Holy Sepulchre of Jerusalem were established in 1923 by Baron de Lormais, chancellor of the Lieutenancy of France, who wanted to interest young people in works of charity and prayer in favor of the Christians of Palestine.
 Its statutes were adopted and approved by the Latin Patriarch of Jerusalem, who encouraged their adoption by other countries.
 The Squires disappeared during the Second World War, but after the war, France re-established the Squire movement which continues to grow today.

 Since then, the Squires movement has spread to Toronto and Montreal in Canada, and most recently to the United States, where the Grand Master of the Order of the Holy Sepulchre, His Eminence Cardinal Fernando Filoni, KGCHS, gave his approval for its formation in the North Central Lieutenancy, with the first Squires attached to the Covington-Lexington Section in the Dioceses of Covington and Lexington.